-For the fiscal years ended March 31, 2017 and 2018, losses resulting from impairment of investment securities to reflect the decline in value considered to be other-than-temporary were ¥33,823 million and ¥8,196 million, respectively, which were included in Investment securities gains (losses)-net in the accompanying consolidated statements of income.
-The losses of ¥33,823 million for the fiscal year ended March 31, 2017 included losses of ¥32,038 million from marketable equity securities, ¥741 million from Available-for-sale debt securities which mainly comprised of corporate bonds, and ¥1,044 million from nonmarketable equity securities.
-The losses of ¥8,196 million for the fiscal year ended March 31, 2018 included losses of ¥6,660 million from marketable equity securities, ¥114 million from Available-for-sale debt securities which mainly comprised of rom nonmarketable equity securities which mainly comprised of corporate bonds, and ¥1,044 million from securities which mainly comprised of corporate bonds, and ¥1,048 million from nonmarketable equity securities.
+For the fiscal year ended March 31, 2018, losses resulting from impairment of investment securities to reflect the decline in value considered to be other-than-temporary were ¥8,196 million, which were included in Investment securities gains (losses)-net in the accompanying consolidated statements of income.
+The losses of ¥8,196 million for the fiscal year ended March 31, 2018 included losses of ¥6,660 million from marketable equity securities, ¥114 million from Available-for-sale debt securities which mainly comprised of corporate bonds, and ¥1,422 million from nonmarketable equity securities.

-For the fiscal year ended March 31, 2019, losses resulting from impairment of investment securities to reflect the decline in value considered to be other-than-temporary were ¥606 million, which were included in Investment securities gains (losses)-net in the accompanying consolidated statements of income.
-The losses of ¥606 million for the fiscal year ended March 31, 2019 was recorded substantially from Available-for-sale debt securities which mainly comprised of corporate bonds.
+For the fiscal years ended March 31, 2019 and 2020, losses resulting from impairment of investment securities to reflect the decline in value considered to be other-than-temporary were ¥606 million and ¥1,590 million, respectively, which were included in Investment securities gains (losses)-net in the accompanying consolidated statements of income.
+These losses were recorded from Available-for-sale debt securities which mainly comprised of corporate bonds for the fiscal years ended March 31, 2019 and 2020.
 Impairment of marketable equity securities is eliminated according to new guidance on recognition and measurement of financial assets and financial liabilities.
 The Available-for-sale securities (AFS category) is eliminated for equity securities and, therefore, OTTI review is not required for those securities.